Tambasasayama cycling ③–Cycling around a Japan heritage city

 Spots to visit

-❶Sasayama Castle and Oshoin
+❶Sasayama Castle Oshoin

 For more info:

-❷Kawaramachi Tsumairi* Merchant Houses
+❷Kawaramachi Tsumairi style merchant Houses street

 *Tsumairi: Japanese traditional architectural style where the main entrance is on one or both of the gabled sides